 The survey is updated every 3 to 5 years.
 Surveys were conducted in 2006, 2011, 2014, 2016/2017, and 2019.
 Surveys are conducted in person at fishing intercept sites, by mail, or online or a combination of these methods.
 The survey is conducted in two parts, focusing either on trip expenditures or durable goods expenditures.

 Part 1: Trip Expenditures, 2022

 Part 2: Durable Goods Expenditures, 2019-2020

-In 2019, we are conducting a survey of saltwater anglers across the nation.
+In 2019 and 2020, we are conducting a survey of saltwater anglers across the nation.
 We randomly selected anglers in coastal states with saltwater fishing licenses.
 Selected anglers will be invited to participate by an email or mail invitation to an online survey with questions about their expenditures on durable goods used for saltwater fishing (such as fishing rods, boats, and vehicles) for the previous 12 months.